python-websockets/websockets/README.rst

 Does that look good?

-`Get started with the tutorial!`_
+`Get started with the tutorial! <https://websockets.readthedocs.io/en/stable/intro.html>`_

-.. _Get started with the tutorial!: https://websockets.readthedocs.io/en/stable/intro.html

 .. raw:: html